ShellBoost architecture is quite simple.

 The proxy assembly has been written in C++

-and has almost no dependency on any other DLL besides the standard Windows one
+and has no dependency on any other binaries besides the standard Windows one

-(it has no dependency on the C++ runtime files like MSVCRTxxx).
-This ensures
+(it has notably no dependency on the C++ runtime redistributable files like

 All proxy assemblies loaded in-process by